FACT CHECK: Did Henry 'the Fonz' Winkler Die at Age 77?

 Origin

-On 29 January 2019, the entertainment website ConservativeTears.com, a member of America’s Last Line of Defense network of satire and parody websites, published an article claiming that Henry Winkler, a “huge Trump supporter” and former star of Happy Days, had passed away at the age of 77:
+On 29 January 2019, the website ConservativeTears.com published an article reporting that Henry Winkler, a “huge Trump supporter” and former star of the 1970s Happy Days television sitcom, had passed away at the age of 77:

 Henry Beauregard Winkler, also fondly known as Arthur Fonzarelli — or the Fonz — has passed away quietly at his home in Queens.
 A lifelong member of the NRA and avid Trump Supporter, Winkler spent the bulk of his life alone, reading, making movies, and creating a relationship with God some would never see.